 Ruffles

-Ruffles by Lorna Johnson is an art installation celebrating strong female figures, those who ruffled feathers to move society forward and those women who supported them to do so.
-It recognizes the interdependent relationships of women spanning different social standings, backgrounds and cultures.
+Ruffles is an art installation celebrating strong female figures, those who ruffled feathers to move society forward and those women who supported them to do so.
+It recognises the interdependent relationships of women spanning different social standings, backgrounds and cultures.

 The piece was initially shown in September 2021 at Holy Trinity Church, Goodramgate, York (and initially conceived as An agreeable space).
 This was where the diarist, entrepreneur and mountaineer Anne Lister married her partner Ann Walker in 1834.
 This was reenacted by the BBC for the first series of Gentleman Jack and in 2018 the church became the first UK site with a history plaque with a rainbow boarder sharing LGBTQ+ history.